Image Source: InDaily

-UniSA’s Museum of Discovery (better known as MOD) launched its new exhibition last Friday night, entitled ‘Hedonism’.
+UniSA’s Museum of Discovery (better known as MOD) launched its latest exhibition on May 25, entitled ‘Hedonism’.

 Hedonism explores the pursuit of pleasure and asks the question, “do you want to feel great forever?”

 Ani Liu, a New York-based research artist, clearly does.

 Ani grew up in Chinatown, New York, with parents who lived through tough times and famine in China, instilling in them utilitarian views.